linsenc/TrafficState/README.md

 ## Ensemble
 The final step of this work to ensemble good models with corresponding parameters.
 The goal is to develop en ensemble of a diversity of good models.
 In this work, we use the majority vote of decision trees, random forest and KNN.

+This is a brief discription of the data-drive machine learning models we've developed.
+I haven't listed all the technical details and results of the algorithms.
+The latter is included in the .pdf file.